 So, What is the Plan?

-The most well know option is long term care insurance.
-This is an insurance policy purchased that will cover the cost of long term care or nursing home care up to a dollar amount per diam and for a set number of year.
-When Medicaid only required a 3 year look back after the disposition of assets then a 3 year policy term was enough.
-Medicaid now has a 5 year look back period related to the disposition of assets.
+The most well know option is long-term care insurance.
+This is an insurance policy purchased that will cover the cost of long-term care or nursing home care up to a dollar amount per diam and for a set number of years.
+When Medicaid only required a 3-year look back after the disposition of assets then a 3-year policy term was enough.
+Medicaid now has a 5-year look-back period related to the disposition of assets.
 To purchase a policy with a shorter term is to bet that you are at or below the average for years of care needed.
 This is not a safe bet.
-The annual premium for long term care insurance for a 55 year old couple is about $3000.
+The annual premium for long-term care insurance for a 55-year-old couple is about $3000.
 As you age the premiums become more expensive.
 Additionally, the premiums can increase exponentially and may make this type of insurance prohibitive.

-It is possible to use the equity in your home to pay for long term care.
+It is possible to use the equity in your home to pay for long-term care.
 This can be accomplished either through the use of a reverse mortgage or a sale of the property.
 However, before you chose this option consult with your elder law attorney as there are exemptions for the need to use the house to pay for care before qualifying for Medicaid coverage if one spouse is remaining in the home.
-While a reverse mortgage can give you disposable income, eiven if you don’t yet need it to pay for long term care, it is a tool to be considered in an assessment of your entire financial situation.
+While a reverse mortgage can give you disposable income, even if you don’t yet need it to pay for long-term care, it is a tool to be considered in an assessment of your entire financial situation.

-There is a certain type of trust that can protect your assets from having to be used for your long term care.
-To establish this Trust you will have to divest yourself of ownership and the ability to benefit from your funds and do so preferably 5 years or more before you would need long term care.
-This again is not a decision to be taken lightly and but made with the assistance of your elder law attorney.
+There is a certain type of trust that can protect your assets from having to be used for your long-term care.
+To establish this Trust you will have to divest yourself of ownership and the ability to benefit from your funds and do so preferably 5 years or more before you would need long-term care.
+This again is not a decision to be taken lightly but made with the assistance of your elder law attorney.